 Judge Hartig is a graduate of Traverse City Senior High School and Michigan State University (James Madison Honors College).
 Judge Hartig was one of six students nationally to be selected to intern at the White House during the tenure of President Ronald Reagan.
 Judge Hartig received her law degree from the Washington College of Law at the American University and graduated in the top 5% of her law school class.

-Judge Hartig served as an Assistant Oakland County Prosecutor for six years prosecuting misdemeanors and felonies.
+Judge Hartig served as an Assistant Oakland County Prosecutor for five years prosecuting misdemeanors and felonies.
 Judge Hartig co-founded the Domestic Violence Assault Unit and specialized in prosecuting serious domestic physical and sexual abuse.
 After leaving the prosecutor's office, Judge Hartig was in private practice for 14 years, specializing in criminal and traffic law.
+Judge Hartig was honored as a Michigan Super Lawyer in 2009 and 2010, designating her as among the top 5% of all attorneys in Michigan who practice criminal law.
 She was elected to the bench as a District Court Judge in 2010.

 Judge Hartig currently presides over the 52-4 Recovery Treatment Court and leads the 52-4 District Court's first ever Mental Health Court which focuses on rehabilitating individuals with a high level of need.
 Together with a team of court and professional volunteers, Judge Hartig works diligently to provide therapeutic and fair interventions for those individuals whose underlying cause of involvement with the criminal justice system is due to a substance abuse disorder or mental health diagnosis.